SynPrime/SynPrime/README.md

 Hi, I am Gino.

-I have been a systems engineer for Linux-based systems since 2017.
+I am a systems engineer for Linux-based systems since 2017.
 I am currently managing and improving open source software for personal and professional use.

 ## Icinga 2